Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 ness.
 If you have a bad cold or cough

-use Dr. Bull's Cough Syrhp.
+use Dr. Bull's Cough Syrup.
 It will

-cure you every time. rice 25 cts.
+cure you every time.
+Price 25 cts.

 ——James Lukens,an old colored man